openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_EfficientDet_Models.md

 ## <a name="efficientdet-to-ir"></a>Converting EfficientDet Model to the IR

-You will find on Github several public versions of EfficientDet model implementation.
+There are several public versions of EfficientDet model implementation available in GitHub.
 This tutorial explains how to convert models from the [repository](https://github.com/google/automl/tree/master/efficientdet) (commit 96e1fee) to the IR.